faizan7745/Bash_Scripting-program/README.md

 -We can analyze the log messages for the specified pattern, -It will display a report with the counts of each pattern.
--To stop the monitoring and analysis, press Ctrl+C. The trap command will catch the Ctrl+C signal and stop the script
+-To stop the monitoring and analysis, press Ctrl+C. The trap command will catch the Ctrl+C signal and stop the script -In addition to that sleep time has been added to check after every 10 sec -And a backup file is added at tmp/log_message.tmp to store logs